 The First Steps When Learning UI Design

-One of the first steps in learning UI design is to learn all of the fundamentals that are important to this field.
+One of the first steps in learning UI design is mastering the fundamentals that are important to this field.
 This includes some basic coding skills.
-It also includes knowing the principles of design, such as how things like color and typography work.
+It also includes understanding the principles of design such as how color and typography work.
 To be a UI Designer, you’ll need to develop an understanding of what design elements work and why they do.
-You’ll also need to learn about human psychology--or how users think--since UI design is about meeting the wants and needs of your users.
-This includes things like knowing how to encourage users to make certain choices, and understanding how different structures, colors, and other design elements influence users.
+You’ll also need to learn about human psychology—or how users think—since UI design is about meeting the wants and needs of your users.
+This includes things like knowing how to encourage users to make certain choices and understanding how different structures, colors, and other design elements influence users.
 It also includes developing empathy, which means being able to put yourself in users’ shoes.

-Another early step in learning UI design is mastering all of the tools that you’ll need to use.
-UI Designers use a variety of different applications, such as Figma, Sketch, and Adobe XD to create and modify designs and prototypes.
+Another early step in learning UI design is mastering the tools you'll need to use.
+UI Designers use a variety of different applications such as Figma, Sketch, and Adobe XD to create and modify designs and prototypes.
 They also use graphic design programs like Adobe Photoshop for creating visual elements.
-Finally, applications play an important role in collaboration, allowing team members to work together to create a final design.
+Finally, applications play an important role in collaboration, enabling team members to work together to create a final design.

 Free UI Design Tools for Beginners

 While the wealth of free UI design resources will give you a lot of options, the sheer number of options available can also be problematic.
-It can be time-consuming to find resources that fit your needs, and it can also be a lot of work to verify that your resources are up-to-date and accurate.
-In a Georgetown University Library article titled “Evaluating Internet Resources,” the author stresses, “Information available on the Internet is not regulated for quality or accuracy. . . .
+It can be time-consuming to find resources that fit your needs, and verifying that they are up-to-date and accurate can also be a lot of work.
+In a Georgetown University Library article titled “Evaluating internet Resources, ” the author stresses, “Information available on the internet is not regulated for quality or accuracy….
 Keep in mind that almost anyone can publish anything they wish on the Web.
-It is often difficult to determine authorship of Web sources, and even if the author is listed, he or she may not always represent him or herself honestly, or he or she may represent opinions as fact.”
+It is often difficult to determine authorship of Web sources, and even if the author is listed, they may not always represent him or herself honestly, or they may represent opinions as fact.”
 As a result, the author says, users need to always evaluate the quality of their information.

 Live UI Design Training for Beginners